KimberlyCrawford/Surfs_Up/README.md

 An analysis of weather data to support investing in a surf and shake shop in Oahu, Hawaii.

 ## Purpose
 A prospective investor, W. Avy, is concerned about the amount of precipitation in Oahu and wants to see a full year of data analyzed starting August 23, 2017.
+The purpose of this analysis is to provide W. Avy with insight into the weather patterns of a specific location on Oahu where you would like to build your shop.

 ## Resources